Aicher: Innenseiten des Kriegs

 Be prepared to hate this important little book.
 Aicher's unrelenting use of bauhaus, with its artificial affectation of lower case, is enough to drive a sane scholar crazy.
 You rely on those capital letters to differentiate between nouns and verbs in German.
 With Aicher, that crutch is gone.

 And he goes on and on - and on! - about the philosophical and theological implications of every tiny event.
 He seems incapable of stating that The Sky Is Blue.
 That four-word declaration could require four chapters in Aicher's world.
+And once he starts talking about the philosophical basis for sex - at least he is able to remember what it was like to be young.

 But be prepared to laugh and cry and suck in your breath if you can wade past the external annoyances.
 Aicher tells some of the best tales about the White Rose that have ever been recorded.
-His memories fill in the crucial gaps regarding who took which side in the debates the friends often engaged in.
+His memories fill in crucial gaps regarding who took which side in the debates the friends often engaged in.

 Best of all, Aicher does not sanitize the story for sensitive readers.
 What was ugly then stays ugly now.
 He refuses to whitewash gaping character flaws, even if found in people he held dear.
 For that alone, this book is worth a serious read.